-The Society has also retained buy-to-let Residential Mortgage Backed Securities (RMBS) issued in December 2021 that are held as contingent liquidity for use through the Bank of England facilities or with other banks in order to access funding.
-The notes were not drawn as at 31 December 2023.
+In December 2021 the Society issued a fully retained buy-to-let residential mortgage backed security (RMBS) to be held as collateral to support any contingent liquidity requirements through Bank of England facilities or with other banks.
+The notes were not encumbered as at 31 December 2024.